 Note that PC2 does not use the ICPC Team ID field for purposes of identifying a team.
 If the contest administrator wishes to associate registered teams with PC2 accounts, the “_PC2_Team.tab” file can be edited by adding the PC2 team number in the leftmost column.
 The specified team numbers will then be assigned to the corresponding teams when the initialization file is loaded into PC2.

 PC2 expects quotation marks in the team data to be “quoted”.
 That is, if any field in the data contains a quotation mark (), then (1) the entire field must be surrounded by an additional matching set of quotation marks, and also (2) each quotation mark which is part of the data must be doubled.
 Thus for example a team name like The TOPS Team should appear in the import data file as The TOPS Team.
-If the PC2 Initialization file exported from the ICPC CMS contains data with quotation marks, it may be necessary edit the data by hand (or load it into a program such as Microsoft’s Excel and then save it) to insure that quotation marks are properly formed.
+If the PC2 Initialization file exported from the ICPC CMS contains data with quotation marks, it may be necessary edit the data by hand (or load it into a program such as Microsoft’s Excel and then save it) to ensure that quotation marks are properly formed.
 If this is not done prior to importing the data into PC2, you may see “format error” messages in the log file, and the data containing the quotes will not be displayed properly.

 To load the ICPC import data into PC2, select the ICPC tab on the Configure Contest tab on the main Administrator screen.
 This will produce the following screen: